elldeeone/rusty-kaspa/tcp-hole-punch/LIBP2P-OPERATOR.md

 - External announce: `--libp2p-external-multiaddrs`, `--libp2p-advertise-addresses`
 - Inbound caps: `--libp2p-relay-inbound-cap`, `--libp2p-relay-inbound-unknown-cap`
 - Env overrides all have `KASPAD_LIBP2P_*` prefix; **CLI > env > defaults** for precedence.

+## Address metadata
+- NetAddress carries a `services` bitflag and optional `relay_port` to mark peers that can act as libp2p relays and which port to use.
+Defaults are zero/None so unaware peers ignore them.
+- The relay flag is set only when libp2p is enabled; address book merges metadata (bitwise OR on services, relay port upgraded if provided).
+No change to equality/hashing (still IP:port).
+- This wire addition is backwards-compatible (proto fields optional) and does not affect consensus or TCP behaviour when libp2p is off.

 ## Examples
 - Plain TCP public node (libp2p off): default build/run (no flags).